PsychVault

 There is a particular clinical resonance that comes from shared experience.
 An autistic clinician working with autistic clients brings something that no amount of training can fully replicate: an embodied understanding of what it feels like to process the world differently, to be misread constantly, to have your experience invalidated by people who mean well.

-This isn't to say that neurotypical clinicians can't work effectively with neurodivergent clients — they can, and many do.
-But the fit between neurodivergent clinician and neurodivergent client is worth naming explicitly, because it is a genuine clinical asset that workplaces often fail to recognise or leverage.
+This isn't to say that neurotypical clinicians can't work effectively with neurodivergent clients - they can, and many do.
+But the fit between a neurodivergent clinician and a neurodivergent client is worth naming explicitly, because it is a genuine clinical asset that workplaces often fail to recognise or leverage.

 Populations where neurodivergent clinicians frequently report strong clinical fit: